 Richard Weinstein is an advertising photographer based in Sydney, Australia.

-2015 Working for the industry – After sitting on the board of the ACMP for a number of years, Richard was elected on the National Board of the AIPP and served as President of the ACMP. www.aipp.com.au
+Working for the industry.
+After sitting on the board of the ACMP for a number of years and serving as President , Richard was elected onto the National Board of the AIPP , He is currently involved in the AIPP mentoring program for emerging photographers www.aipp.com.au

 Richard exhibited a series of Dye Transfer original prints at The Body Exhibition in Waterloo 2008 Richard launched The Print Room, a working studio gallery, as his passion is to produce the highest quality printing in the most environmental friendly way.
 He was commissioned by Art Duo to create a series of works for the Melbourne Hyatt Hotel Group, followed by a nature study of trees for Killara Golf.